Veterans Treatment Court giving Omaha-area veterans second chances

 Each phase means completing specific tasks related to mental health, rehabilitation, employment and sobriety.
 It’s done alongside other veterans.

-“A big part of this program is that it targets the discipline factor that you should have picked up on in the service,” said Arnett, an Iraq war veteran who earned his original dog tags serving in an Army field artillery unit from 2006-10.
+“A big part of this program is that it targets the discipline factor that you should have picked up on in the service,” said Arnett, an Iraq war veteran who earned his original dog tags serving in an Army field artillery unit from 2006 to 2010.
 “I learned more than I thought I was going to.”

 Arnett was one of five veterans to graduate from Veterans Treatment Court on Sept.
 1 amid smiles, hugs, cheers and tears.
 They represent the seventh group to graduate from the program since it started in 2016 — 57 veterans in all.
 Another 35 are currently enrolled.